firstdraft/guides/glossary-of-terms.md

 #### Method

-A method is an instruction that you can call on an object.
+A method is an instruction that you can ask an object to perform.

 [See class for more.](#class)